d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

          'x', legend=['1-step preds', 'multistep preds'], figsize=(6, 3))
 ```

-As the above example shows, this is a spectacular failure.
+Unfortunately, in this case we fail spectacularly.
 The predictions decay to a constant
 pretty quickly after a few prediction steps.
-Why did the algorithm work so poorly?
+Why did the algorithm perform so much worse
+when predicting further into the future?
-This is ultimately due to the fact that the errors build up.
+Ultimately, this owes to the fact
+that errors build up.
 Let's say that after step 1 we have some error $\epsilon_1 = \bar\epsilon$.
 Now the *input* for step 2 is perturbed by $\epsilon_1$,
 hence we suffer some error in the order of
-$\epsilon_2 = \bar\epsilon + c \epsilon_1$ for some constant $c$, and so on.
+$\epsilon_2 = \bar\epsilon + c \epsilon_1$
+for some constant $c$, and so on.
-The error can diverge rather rapidly from the true observations.
+The predictions can diverge rapidly
+from the true observations.
+You may already be familiar
-This is a common phenomenon.
+with this common phenomenon.
-For instance, weather forecasts for the next 24 hours tend to be pretty accurate
+For instance, weather forecasts for the next 24 hours
+tend to be pretty accurate but beyond that,
-but beyond that the accuracy declines rapidly.
+accuracy declines rapidly.
 We will discuss methods for improving this
 throughout this chapter and beyond.